gevaertw/CycleCloudDemo/README.md

 This command will create a .cycle folder with the config.ini file in the CycleCloud user's home directory.
 From this point you can work with the CLI and the API on the CycleCloud server.

-Open a browser and go to the CycleCloud server's IP address using http, enter the base information, including the public key just created.

 # Create a Slurm cluster